pism/pism/doc/sphinx/practical-usage.rst

    diffusivity (dt=0.83945 in 2 substeps; av dt_sub_mass_cont=0.41972)

 Recall that the PISM time step is determined by an adaptive mechanism.
 Stable mass conservation and conservation of energy solutions require such an adaptive time-stepping scheme [BBL]_.
 The first character we see here, namely "``diffusivity``", is the adaptive-timestepping "reason" flag.
-See Table tab-adaptiveflag_.
+See Table :numref:`tab-adaptiveflag`.
 We also see that there was a major time step of :math:`0.83945` model years divided into :math:`2` substeps of about :math:`0.42` years.
 The :opt:`-skip` option enables this mechanism, while :opt:`-skip_max` sets the maximum number of such substeps.
 The adaptive mechanism may choose to take fewer substeps than ``-skip_max`` so as to satisfy certain numerical stability criteria, however.

 The second line in the above, the line which starts with "``S``", is the summary.
 Its format, and the units for these numbers, is simple and is given by a couple of lines printed near the beginning of the standard output for the run: